A person visiting someone in the hospital. The patient is lying in bed and smiling

 • Toiletries and self-care items such as a toothbrush, toothpaste, shampoo, hairbrush

-• Any medical devices you normally use (i.e. Continuous Positive Airway Pressure (CPAP) machine)
+• Any medical devices you normally use (i.e. Continuous Positive Airway Pressure (CPAP) machine or BIPAP machine, blood glucose monitor, etc.)

 • Bathrobe

-• Comfortable non-slip footwear that are easy to put on (i.e. slippers)
+• Comfortable non-slip footwear that you can put on (i.e. slippers)

 If you are coming to the hospital to have your baby, you should also bring: